 The answer; it depends!

-So, without further ado, here is my take to help you make easier decision:
+So, without further ado, here is my take to help you make an easier decision:

-Pick Keurig K575: If you want to spend some extra bucks for a 80oz larger water tank and a bit bigger LED touch screen with nightlight.
+Pick Keurig K575: If you want to spend some extra bucks for an 80 oz larger water tank and a bit bigger LED touch screen with a nightlight.

-Pick Keurig K475: If you're satisfied with available 70oz water tank size and an LED touch screen without nightlight feature.
+Pick Keurig K475: If you’re satisfied with the available 70oz water tank size and an LED touch screen without a nightlight feature.

 You may also be interested in: